 Enjoy a Pub Crawl of all the Best Bars in Greenwich, CT!

 That’s my list of the best bars in Greenwich.
 While there are other bars in Greenwich, like Macduffs pub on Railroad Avenue, these are the ones I most commonly frequent.
-Don’t worry about running into me, we can always just avoid acknowledging each other (case in point: my father’s friends and I).
+Don’t worry about running into me during your visit to Greenwich.
+We can always just avoid acknowledging each other (case in point: my father’s friends and I).

 Enjoy your night out!